ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 |------------------------------------------|
 | ***!!!!!
 DO NOT use accounts and private keys that hold valuable assets in this config file!
 This file is NOT protected in any way.
 Putting sensitive private keys here might lead to exposing them in the clear and can cause the loss of funds on the related account if someone can steal them.
 ALWAYS use test accounts!***|

-## 🌱 ContractRegistry
+## 📚 ContractRegistry
-The contract registry is your personal library of contracts you have interacted with when using `ethpwn`.
+The contract registry is your personal library of smart contracts.
-Specifically, wheneaver you compile and deploy a smart contract yourself, or, you interact with a verified contract on-chain (if you have a valid Etherscan API configured), `ethpwn` will store the address of the contract and its corresponding metadata in a global `ContractRegistry` object, which can be accessed via `contract_registry()`.
+Specifically, whenever you compile and deploy a smart contract yourself, or, you interact with a verified contract on-chain (if you have a valid Etherscan API configured), `ethpwn` will store the address of the contract and its corresponding metadata in a global `ContractRegistry` object, which can be accessed via `contract_registry()`.

 The contract registry is stored locally on your machine in `~/.config/ethpwn/contract_registry/` by default and will be loaded every time you use `ethpwn`.

 The example in the [tutorial](#tutorial) below illustrates this by retrieving a contract instance for the UniswapRouter contract from the contract registry, and then using it to interact with the contract without having to specify the address, ABI, storage layout, or source code of the contract.

-### Etherscan Verified Source Code
+### ✅ Etherscan Verified Source Code
 As mentioned earlier, `ethpwn` can fetch available verified source code for contracts from Etherscan if you have a working API key.
 This allows you to transparently retrieve the metadata for these contracts without needing to explicitly compile them yourself.
 The target contract is automatically compiled and added to the contract registry for you.

 To use this feature, set the `ETHERSCAN_API_KEY` environment variable to your etherscan API key, or add it to your `ethpwn` configuration file.

-Then you can, e.g. use the following command to fetch the verified source code for the uniswap router contract:
+Then you can use the following command to fetch the verified source code for the Uniswap Router contract:
 ```bash
 ethpwn contract fetch_verified_source 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D
 ```